Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 1. Destruction Swordsman Fusion

 Hands-down one of the best fusion cards in the game, Destruction Swordsman Flash can only fuse a monster listing Buster Blader as a material; fortunately, as we've seen, this leaves some impressive options.
-However, not only can you fuse monsters from your hand and field just like the standard Polymerization magic, you can also use your opponent's field!
+However, not only can you fuse monsters from your hand and field just like the standard Polymerization magic, but you can also use your opponent's field!
 This amazing trait can easily call out Dragon Destroyer if you've altered your opponent's monsters to dragon-type, and basically gives you the famous effect of Super Polymerization but without having to discard.
 Using an opponent's monster as material not only saves you the trouble but also removes a unit from their area.

 As if this weren't enough, you can send any card from your hand to recover Swordsman Fusion from your graveyard, letting you repeatedly fuse monsters with just one card.
 If you're somehow still unconvinced, remember that Swordsman Fusion, unlike most fusion spells, activates at instant quick-play speed to fuse in any phase on either player's turn.
 Truly a necessary addition for any of my Buster Blader deck lists, especially since the card costs less than two dollars.